whozahm3d/AI-Assignment-2/README.md

 # Artificial Intelligence — Assignment 2

-This repository contains the implementation and report for **Assignment 2** of the Artificial Intelligence course.
+This repository contains the implementation and analysis for Assignment 2 of an Artificial Intelligence course.

-The assignment focuses on applying search and evolutionary techniques to solve optimization and positioning problems using Python.
+The project focuses on applying search algorithms and evolutionary techniques to solve optimization and positioning problems using Python.

 ---

-## Assignment Contents
+## Overview

-The repository includes the following sections:

-### Section A — Hill Climbing Algorithms
-Implementation of hill climbing strategies to explore solution spaces and analyze performance behavior.

-### Section B — Genetic Algorithm
-A genetic algorithm implementation including:
-- Binary representation
-- Fitness evaluation
-- Parent selection
-- Crossover operation
-- Mutation process
-- Generation evolution

-### Section C — Driver Positioning Problem
-A problem-solving implementation demonstrating optimization using AI search concepts.
+The assignment is structured around three core approaches:

+- Local Search (Hill Climbing) for iterative optimization
+- Genetic Algorithms for population-based search
+- A real-world optimization problem (Driver Positioning)

+Each section includes both implementation and analysis of algorithm behavior.

 ---

+## Key Highlights

+- Implemented multiple hill climbing strategies and analyzed convergence behavior
+- Developed a complete genetic algorithm pipeline (selection, crossover, mutation, evolution)
+- Modeled and solved a real-world optimization problem using AI techniques
+- Performed comparative evaluation of different approaches

+---

 ## Repository Structure

 ```
 AI-Assignment-2/
-│
-├── README.md
-├── LICENSE
-├── .gitignore
-├── requirements.txt
 │
 ├── notebooks/
 │   ├── local_Search.ipynb